Gift-OYS/M3Site/README.md

 ## 3. Inference & Demo

 For inference, you can use the trained model to predict the active site of a protein.
 You can refer to `app/inference.ipynb` for the inference process.

+> *Tips*: If you use ESM3 to generate the protein embedding, you may need to have access the ESM3 model.
+You can refer to the [EvolutionaryScale/esm3-sm-open-v1](https://huggingface.co/EvolutionaryScale/esm3-sm-open-v1) for instruction.

 To facilitate the use of our model, we provide a demo for inference based on Gradio.
 The source code is hosted in `app` folder.